 A concierge to sign and collect your parcels.

 Of course, these aren’t technically free, as they come in a package along with your ground rent payments.
 But they could save you money, especially if you live in a city.

-If you buy a property and it‘s a ‘share of freehold’ this basically means you’re buying a share of the property.
+If you buy a property and it‘s a ‘share of freehold’ this means you’re buying a share of the property.

 Should I buy freehold or leasehold?

-Before you decide either way, take some time to calculate all the costs involved for the duration of the time you want to be living in the property.
+Take time to calculate all the costs involved for the duration of the time you want to be living in the property.

 Is freehold better than leasehold?

 At the outset a freehold might seem better than a leasehold but the devil is in the detail.

 If you can find an affordable leasehold and you’re comfortable paying any associated costs, it could be a better option for you.

 Or your eyes might be set on a freehold and you’re happy to be in control of its upkeep.
 In either case, which one is 'better' depends on what you want to get out of it.